raubvogel/cyberSecurityTool/README.md

-proposed a more management-oriented version it in the article "How to Win at Wordsmanship", supposedly (I will remove that word as soon as I can confirm the original source; too many online references just repeat each other) published in a 1968 issue of [Newsweek](https://www.newsweek.com/).
+proposed a more management-oriented version it in the article "How to Win at Wordsmanship", supposedly (I will remove that word as soon as I can confirm the original source down to the issue number; too many online references just repeat each other) published in a 1968 issue of [Newsweek](https://www.newsweek.com/).
 This article described the "Systematic
 Buzz Phrase Projector," which works as follows: